 The Grizzly Cabin

 The first cabin we embarked on building was a large vacation home rental cabin.
 We considered a true log cabin but after learning about all the building and maintenance headaches, we decided on frame construction with half log siding – still achieving a log cabin look.
-Nancy designed it in AutoCAD with input from Scott to be a 4-bedroom cabin with 2 full bathrooms and a Great Room with a full kitchen and living room.
+Nancy designed it in AutoCAD with input from Scott to be a 4-bedroom cabin with 2 full bathrooms and a Great Room accompanied by a full kitchen and living room.
 Because this was going to be a large cabin, we decided to call it the Grizzly Cabin.

 Once we secured a construction loan and located a reliable contractor, we started breaking ground the end of February 2002.
-Of course, this turned out to be one of the coldest Februarys on record.
-And we had lofty goals.
+Of course, this turned out to be one of the coldest Februarys on record, and we had lofty goals.
 Once construction started, we created a page for the Grizzly Cabin on our old website making it available for rent starting July 5th of that year.

 When the first of April arrived, the contractor was ready to start building on the foundation.
-Beginning with the pony wall in the crawl space then adding the floor joists and 2×6 knotty pine tongue & groove floor.
+Beginning with the pony wall in the crawl space, then adding the floor joists and 2×6 knotty pine tongue & groove floor.

 What an amazing experience it was building this Cabin to serve Glacier National Park vacationers.
 The long hours worked, the lack of sleep, the excitement of watching it come together, getting to know a truly fabulous contractor, and the joy of watching the guests enjoy the Grizzly Cabin as we had hoped for.
-As time has passed, more amenities have been added – rocking chairs & canvas chairs on the porches, outdoor fire pit, horseshoe pit, barbeque grill, picnic table, hammock plus many other items to make for a more comfortable and enjoyable experience for all our guests.
+As time has passed, more amenities have been added – rocking chairs & canvas chairs on the porches, outdoor fire pit, horseshoe pit, barbeque grill, picnic table, hammock plus many other additions to make for a more comfortable and enjoyable experience for all our guests.

-Smaller Glacier National Park Cabins
+The Smaller Cabins

-With the Grizzly Cabin designed for larger groups, family reunions or families traveling together, we realized there was also a need for smaller Glacier National Park Cabins – single family accommodations.
+With the Grizzly Cabin designed for larger groups, family reunions or families traveling together, we realized there was also a need for smaller cabins – single family accommodations.
 Back to the drawing board, Nancy started working on designing a smaller cabin in AutoCAD – with Scott’s input of course.
 What to call this cabin?
 We have Smoky Bear Lodge and the Grizzly Cabin so keeping with the “bear” theme and being a small cabin we decided to call it the Little Bear Cabin.

 Instead of building it on a foundation, the Little Bear Cabin was built on piers – a 12-foot x 16-foot lower level floor plan with a 4-foot porch overlooking our pond.
 This floor plan was large enough to accommodate an 8-foot kitchenette, a breakfast nook, a fold out futon along with a bathroom and closet.
-The kitchenette would be complete with a 3-cubic foot refrigerator, 2 burner stovetop, microwave, sink, as well as cabinets to store the pots & pans, plates, bowls, cutlery, etc. to service 6.
+The kitchenette would be complete with a 3-cubic foot refrigerator, 2 burner stovetop, microwave, sink, as well as cabinets to store the pots & pans, plates, bowls, cutlery, etc.

 There wasn’t enough room for a regular staircase in this small footprint so ladder stairs were designed to access the loft bedroom.
-These stairs are steep enough extending above the toilet so they don’t take up much of the footprint but with regular steps making for easy footing.
+These stairs are steep enough extending above the toilet so they don’t take up much of the footprint but with regular size steps for easy footing.
 With Scott’s log rails under the steps, it’s quite easy to navigate these stairs.

 Once the contractor had the walls up with the steep roof, Scott went to work on installing the electrical wiring and plumbing elements to make this a full service Glacier Park Cabin.
 We liked the look of the 2×6 knotty pine tongue & grove flooring in the Grizzly Cabin so did the same in the Little Bear Cabin.
-The 1×6 knotty pine tongue & grove paneling was so stunning in the Grizzly Cabin we decided to use it in the Little Bear Cabin too.
+The 1×6 knotty pine tongue & grove paneling was so stunning in the Grizzly Cabin we decided to use it in the Little Bear Cabin as well.
 And we loved the look of the half log siding on the Grizzly Cabin so sided the Little Bear Cabin with it also.

 On July 1st with the Little Bear Cabin clean, we moved in furniture, all the kitchenette amenities, made the beds, hung the towels, and added all the finishing touches to make it ready for the first guests.